ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 }
 ```

 This will allow us to turn our pointer to *LogonSessionList* into an array of pointers, each pointing to a specific session.
 Now we need to parse the actual data out of them.
-This may seem intimidating when you look at the enormous struct that gentikiwi has implemented, but we only actually care about a few bits of information: the *UserName*, *DomainName* and *Credentials* variables.
+This may seem intimidating when you look at the enormous struct that gentilkiwi has implemented and its many members, but we only actually care about a few bits of information: the *UserName*, *DomainName* and *Credentials* variables.

 The *UserName* and *DomainName* are simple.
 They are both of type *UNICODE_STRING*, and we've dealt with those before.
 It's trivial to write a simple parser to extract each value: